RoBOPPics/BB/_pages/app-man-queueing.md

 The Control page will then automatically pop up in the App, and when you click the Play button, the BallBOPPer will begin playing the Playlist.

 The Queue can have a mixture of Patterns and Playlists, but the last item that was Queued is always at the top of the queue - next up to be Played.

-When you press "Queue this Pattern" in a Patterns kabob menu, the Pattern is transmitted to the robot, and queued on the BallBOPPer for playing.
-The Controller page will then pop up automatically in the App.
-Press PLAY and the robot will begin playing the Pattern.

 ## Submit Story on this Pattern (or Playlist)